 How Pete Buttigieg built a successful career.
 Explore key moments that defined the journey.

 Pete Buttigieg is an American politician and former naval officer.
-He served as the U.S. Secretary of Transportation from 2021 to 2025.
-Before that, he was the mayor of South Bend, Indiana, from 2012 to 2020, gaining the moniker "Mayor Pete."
-A member of the Democratic Party, Buttigieg is a prominent figure in American politics, known for his relatively young age and his focus on infrastructure and policy.
+He served as the 19th United States Secretary of Transportation from 2021 to 2025.
+Previously, he was the 32nd mayor of South Bend, Indiana, from 2012 to 2020, earning him the nickname "Mayor Pete".
+A member of the Democratic Party, Buttigieg is a prominent figure in American politics.

-From 2004 to 2005, Pete Buttigieg was conference director of the Cohen Group.
+From 2004 to 2005, Pete Buttigieg was conference director of the Cohen Group

 In 2006, Pete Buttigieg assisted Joe Donnelly's successful congressional campaign.